-Material Risk Factors
+Appendix A - Material Risk Factors

-While it is not always possible, and the discussion herein does not purport, to identify and describe all risks to which an account may be subject, set forth below is a general description of certain material risk factors for accounts to which MFSI provides advisory or sub-advisory services.
-Unless otherwise specified, these risk factors apply to investments across a variety of asset classes, including those in which all of the mandates set forth in Item 5, Fees and Compensation, above, may invest.
-However, whether the risk factors set forth below are material to a specific account in any mandate will depend upon, among other things, the specific investment guidelines and restrictions applicable to that account.
-Additionally, a risk factor could still be a relevant or material risk to a particular mandate even if it is not listed below as a principal risk of such mandate.
+It is not always possible, and the discussion herein does not purport, to identify and describe all risks to which an account may be subject.
+However, set forth below in alphabetical order is a general description of certain material investment risk factors or other risks inherent to accounts to which MFSI provides advisory, sub-advisory or other services.
+These risk factors apply to investments across a variety of investment strategies as indicated in the chart below.
+However, whether the risk factors set forth below are material to a specific account in any investment strategy will depend upon, among other things, the investment vehicle and the specific investment guidelines and restrictions applicable to that account.
+Additionally, a risk factor could still be a relevant or material risk to a particular investment strategy even if it is not listed below as a principal risk of such investment strategy.
 Investors in pooled investment vehicles advised or sub-advised by the MFS Global Group should note that the pooled investment vehicle (including an MFS Fund) will contain a more complete description of the risk factors to which the vehicle is subject in its Offering Documents and the discussion below is qualified in its entirety by reference to the relevant Offering Document(s).
 Investors should review these Offering Documents carefully and consider whether the risks to which the vehicle is subject are appropriate to the investor's circumstances.
-Depending upon the specific investment guidelines and restrictions applicable to any particular account in any mandate, these risk factors may or may not be material to that specific account.
+Depending upon the specific investment guidelines and restrictions applicable to any particular account in any investment strategy, these risk factors may or may not be material to that specific account.